-Light, compact and really nicely made with a powerful 1000 lumen output and good spread of light, the Hope R4 LED is a top choice for night riding.
+Light, compact and really nicely made with a powerful 1000 lumen output and good spread of light, the Hope R4 LED light is a top choice for night riding.

 Four Cree XPG LEDs are arranged in the beautifully CNC-machined lamp unit, and together they pump put 1000 lumens.
 We found the beam pattern a good one, with a nice bright centre spot and well managed decline to the outer limits of the spread.
 It’s a broad spread of light but does lack a bit of reach when you get up to higher speeds.